Trump signs bill easing post-2008 crisis restraints on banks

 - Keep on trucking: The industry's booming and that's good for Paccar | Jon Talton

+The law makes a fivefold increase, to $250 billion, in the level of assets at which banks are deemed to pose a major threat if they fail.
+The change eases regulations and oversight on more than two dozen financial institutions, including BB&T Corp., SunTrust Banks, Fifth Third Bancorp and American Express.

+It was aimed at especially helping small and medium-sized banks, including community banks and credit unions.

-Trump says, “This is truly a great day for America.”
+“This is truly a great day for America, and a great day for small businesses and workers all over America,” Trump said.

+But critics say the likelihood of future taxpayer bailouts will be greater now that curbs have been eased.
+They point to increases in banks’ lending and profits since Dodd-Frank’s enactment in 2010 as debunking the assertion that excessive regulation of the banking industry is stifling growth.

+Eventually, the exempted banks will no longer have to undergo an annual stress test conducted by the Federal Reserve.
+The test assesses whether a bank has a big enough capital buffer to survive an economic shock and keep on lending.
+The banks also will be excused from submitting plans called “living wills” that spell out how a bank would sell off assets or be liquidated in the event of failure so it wouldn’t create chaos in the financial system.